network-charles/TracerouteData-to-IPGeolocatorJSON/README.md

 Lastly, these captured API calls are saved into a new file.

 I will appreciate it if someone can write a script that converts each API call into an excel spreadsheet.
 All API call should be saved inside one excel spreadsheet, not several spreadsheets.

+NB: To learn how to make periodic traceroute to several domain names and then capture the data into a text file, see https://github.com/network-charles/Periodic-Traceroute